8 oz wild Alaska salmon filet or 1 jar of smoked wild sockeye salmon

 1 stalk celery, thinly sliced

-4 medium red potatoes, scrubbed and cut into quarters
+4 small red potatoes, scrubbed and cut into quarters

 1 cup fresh corn kernels